Spring Concert 2019

 Its name was inspired by Vice President Henry Wallace’s speech to the Free World Society in 1942 proclaiming “the century of the common man.”
 Goosens said to Copland: “Its title is as interesting as the music, and I think it is so telling that it deserves a special occasion for its performance.
 If it is agreeable to you, we will premiere it on March 12, 1943 at income tax time.”
 As Copland observed later, “I was all for honoring the common man at income tax time.”

-The opening fanfare in Richard Strauss’ Also Sprach Zarathustra (familiar as the theme to “2001: A Space Odyssey”) was built on three ascending notes (do-so-do) in the trumpets that pose Nietzsche’s “world riddle.”
-Like a magician, Copland took those rising fifth and fourth intervals but started on the fifth degree of the scale (so-do-so) to transform Strauss’ fanfare to the Super Man – this, just as the fight against Nazism was beginning – into a resounding assertion of the spirit of the Common Man.
+The opening fanfare in Richard Strauss’ Also Sprach Zarathustra (familiar as the theme to “2001: A Space Odyssey”) was built on three ascending notes (do-sol-do) in the trumpets that pose Nietzsche’s “world riddle.”
+Like a magician, Copland took those rising fifth and fourth intervals but started on the fifth degree of the scale (sol-do-sol) to transform Strauss’ fanfare to the Super Man – this, just as America’s fight against the Nazi war machine was beginning – into a resounding assertion of the spirit of the Common Man.

 Grażyna Bacewicz (1909-1969)